 WireGuard’s founding marks a new age for VPN

 Jason Donenfeld first started working on WireGuard around 2016 with the first release being on December 9th, 2016.
-At its core, WireGuard is a kernel virtual network interface for Linux that is meant to replace the current default networking interface on Linux, IPSEC.
-In fact, IPSEC has largely fallen out of use in favor of the current industry standard, OpenVPN – which operates in user space.
+At its core, WireGuard is a kernel virtual network interface for Linux that is meant to replace the use of userspace networking on Linux such as tun devices and IPSec.
+In fact, IPsec has largely fallen out of use in favor of the current industry standard, OpenVPN – which operates in user space using a tun device.
 WireGuard can also work as a replacement for OpenVPN.
 WireGuard, in Jason’s own words, is a “solid engineering solution that is both more practical and more secure.”
-With that in mind, it is still important to note that WireGuard has not yet been released as a stable v1.0.
+With that in mind, it is still important to note that WireGuard has only recently been released as a stable v1.0.

 What makes WireGuard different?